thelfer/mfem-mgis/docs/paper/joss/paper.md

 `MFront` code generator.

-In the field of nonlinear mechanics, this encompasses arbitrary complex behaviors that can describe damage, plasticity, viscoplasticity in both small or finite strain analyses.
+In the field of nonlinear mechanics, this encompasses arbitrary complex behaviors that can describe damage, plasticity, and viscoplasticity in both small or finite strain analyses.
 Generalized behaviors such as variational approaches to fracture are supported by `MFEM/MGIS`.

-The `MGIS` data structures are also used to add support for partial quadrature functions to `MFEM`, a feature needed to store internal state variables on each material.
+The `MGIS` data structures are used to add support for partial quadrature functions to `MFEM`, a feature needed to store internal state variables on each material.

 ## State of the field

-Many open-source thermomechanical solvers allows to handle complex mechanical behaviours. `code_aster`, `MoFEM`, `CalculiX` are examples of state of the art solvers which have an interface with `MFront`.
+Many open-source thermomechanical solvers allow to handle complex mechanical behaviours. `code_aster`, `MoFEM`, `CalculiX` are examples of state of the art solvers which have an interface with `MFront`.

-However, those solvers lacks many features provided by `MFEM` that the authors found intersting to explore in the field of solid mechanics (see the above section for a detailed list).
-The authors also found interesting to take a plateform designed from the start for high performance computing and adapt it to engineering needs and evaluate the resulting performances.
+However, those solvers lack many features provided by `MFEM` that the authors found interesting to explore in the field of solid mechanics (see the above section for a detailed list).
+The authors also found interesting to take a platform designed from the start for high performance computing and adapt it to engineering needs and evaluate the resulting performances.